You can help us achieve our mission through a variety of methods. Please consult with your financial advisor and give us a call for consultation.

 Real estate: A gift of real estate, which can include residences, acreage, farms, and vacation properties, to EMS avoids capital gains taxes and can provide a charitable deduction for the full value of the property, subject to the 30 percent limitation.

 Including EMS as part of your will provides long-term financial planning confidence for completing projects today.
 Identifying EMS as a beneficiary in your estate plan is a significant way to support the institution long term.
+Planned gifts often grow our endowment funds, ensuring gifts will continue to have positive impact far into the future.
 Read more about charitable planned giving

 VA Dept of Education Improvement Scholarships Tax Credit Program: